anbraten/led/README.md

 * Set ```Dir``` to correct directory in run
 * Create docker container with: ```./run```
 * If you want to restart it from now on just run: ```docker restart led```

+### Scripts
+You can find a small collection of scripts [here](https://github.com/Garogat/led-scripts).
+Download them to your /scripts folder.

 ## To-Dos
 * start buffering of leds before updating and send after update